Robust utility maximisation under proportional transaction costs for c\`adl\`ag price processes

 In contrast to the approach above, \citet{chau2019} propose a setup of model uncertainty, where different stock price processes are considered.
-That is, they suggest to work on a fixed filtered probability space, and to use a family of stochastic processes $S^\theta$ indexed by $\theta$ in a non-empty set $\Theta$ to describe model uncertainty.
-From a mathematical point of view, the main advantage of this setup is that no topological or measurability assumptions are need to be put on the set of parameters $\Theta$ representing the different models.
+That is, they suggest to work on a fixed filtered probability space and to use a family of stochastic processes $S^\theta$ indexed by $\theta$ in a non-empty set $\Theta$ to describe model uncertainty.
+From a mathematical point of view, the main advantage of this setup is that no topological or measurability assumptions are needed on the set of parameters $\Theta$ representing the different models.
 In contrast, the parametrisation via a family of measures $\mathbb{P}$ incorporates technical issues such as the treatment of null events and filtration completion (see e.g., \citet{biagini2017b}, \citet{bouchard2015} and \citet{nutz2016}).
 However, since typical examples consider an uncountable set of models $\Theta$, one cannot complete the filtration with respect to the null sets arising from any price process $S^\theta$ and has to work with incomplete filtrations.
 Working with filtrations under ``unusual'' conditions, that is, without the usual condition of completeness, then brings its own challenges.
-However, as pointed out in \citet{jacod1979}, we may still pass to the usual conditions from time to time, at the cost of working with $P$-indistinguishable equivalence classes.
-This is in contrast to \citet{chau2019}, who still assume the filtration to be complete.
+This additional difficulty is in contrast to \citet{chau2019}, who still assume the filtration to be complete.
 Besides this fact, we refer to the original paper of \citet{chau2019} for a more detailed comparison between these two approaches to model uncertainty.